How Much Compensation Can I Claim For Stress At Work?

 - And education.

-- Create a timeline of your stress – try and establish when you first noticed the symptoms of work-related stress, and what you believe may have caused it.
+- Document a timeline of your stress – try and establish when you first noticed the symptoms of work-related stress, and what you believe may have caused it.
 Create a timeline of other events at work that contributed to your incident.

 To get more help and advice on what to do when it comes to seeking stress at work compensation, please get in touch.
+In the meantime, please continue reading to see “how much compensation for stress at work could I be owed?”.

 With most work-related injury claims, the physical effects of the injury are evident.
 With stress at work claims, the symptoms may be far more intangible.
 However, generally, the following types of damages can be claimed for: